-- High-speed SPI and BPI (parallel NOR) configuration - Built-in MultiBoot and safe-update capability - 256-bit AES encryption with HMAC/SHA-256 authentication - Built-in SEU detection and correction - Partial reconfiguration
+- High-speed SPI configuration

+- Built-in multi-boot and safe-update capability

+- 256-bit AES encryption with HMAC/SHA-256 authentication

+- Built-in SEU detection and correction

+- Partial reconfiguration

-The XA Artix-7 FPGAs store their customized configuration in SRAM-type internal latches.
-The number of configuration bits is between 10 Mb and 31 Mb, depending on device size and user-design implementation options.
+XA Spartan-7 FPGAs store their customized configuration in SRAM-type internal latches.
+There are up to 30Mb configuration bits, depending on device size and user-design implementation options.
 The configuration storage is volatile and must be reloaded whenever the FPGA is powered up.
-This storage can also be reloaded at any time by pulling the PROGRAM_B pin Low.
+This storage can also be reloaded at any time by pulling the PROGRAM B pin Low.
 Several methods and data formats for loading configuration are available, determined by the three mode pins.

-The SPI interface (x1, x2, and x4 modes) and the BPI interface (parallel-NOR x8 and x16) are two common methods used for configuring the FPGA.
-Users can directly connect an SPI or BPI flash to the FPGA, and the FPGA's internal configuration logic reads the bitstream out of the flash and configures itself.
+The SPI interface (x1, x2, and x4 modes) is a common method used for configuring the FPGA.
+Users can directly connect an SPI flash to the FPGA, and the FPGA's internal configuration logic reads the bitstream out of the flash and configures itself.
 The FPGA automatically detects the bus width on the fly, eliminating the need for any external controls or switches.
-Bus widths supported are x1, x2, and x4 for SPI, and x8 and x16 for BPI.
+Bus widths supported are x1, x2, and x4 for SPI.
 The larger bus widths increase configuration speed and reduce the amount of time it takes for the FPGA to start up after power-on.
-Note that BPI is not supported in the CPG236 package used by XA7A12T, XA7A15T, XA7A25T, XA7A35T, and XA7A50T.
+Refer to UG470, 7 Series FPGAs Configuration User Guide for details.